openebs-archive/openebs-docs/docs/prometheus.md

 **Maintain volume replica quorum during node upgrades**

  cStor volume replicas need to be in quorum Prometheus application is deployed as `deployment` and cStor volume is configured to have `3 replicas`.
 Node reboots may be common during Kubernetes upgrade.
 Maintain volume replica quorum in such instances.
-See [here](/docs/next/k8supgrades.html) for more detials.
+See [here](/docs/next/k8supgrades.html) for more details.

 ,<br>